Fluorescein: Biosciences

 Fluorescein can also be conjugated to nucleoside triphosphates and incorporated into a probe enzymatically for in situ hybridisation.
 The use of fluorescein amidite, shown below right, allows one to synthesize labeled oligonucleotides for the same purpose.
 Yet another technique termed molecular beacons makes use of synthetic fluorescein-labeled oligonucleotides.
 Fluorescein-labelled probes can be imaged using FISH, or targeted by antibodies using immunohistochemistry.
 The latter is a common alternative to digoxigenin, and the two are used together for labelling two genes in one sample.

 Intravenous or oral fluorescein is used in fluorescein angiography in research and to diagnose and categorize vascular disorders including retinal disease, macular degeneration, diabetic retinopathy, inflammatory intraocular conditions, and intraocular tumors.
-It is also being used increasingly during surgery for brain tumors.
+It is also being used increasingly during surgery for brain and spine tumors.

 Diluted fluorescein dye has been used to localise multiple muscular ventricular septal defects during open heart surgery and confirm the presence of any residual defects.